modusbox/camel-datasonnet/README.md

 ```
 # Usage

-To transform a payload using DataSonnet, use the following processor example:
+To transform a payload and additional properties using DataSonnet, use the following processor example:

 ```
 <bean id="basicTransform" class="com.modus.camel.datasonnet.DatasonnetProcessor" init-method="init">